WDI-SEA/react-development-course-materials/05-React Router/07-react-router-quiz.md

 2. No

-**Explanation**: React Router is a third-party library which handles the browser history mechanics for you.
-You don't need to use it if you program all of that yourself, but just about everyone uses it.
+**Explanation**: React Router is a third-party library that handles the browser history mechanics for you.
+You don't need to use it if you program all of that yourself, but just about everyone does.

 ----------------------------------